datacite/metadata-reports/software/index.md

 ![](figure/unnamed-chunk-4-1.png)<!-- -->

-The integration was launched in 2014 and we can see a nice correlation with a [March 2014 blog post](https://github.com/blog/1840-improving-github-for-science) by Arfon Smith on the Github blog, describing the integration work.
+The integration was launched in February 2014 and we can see a nice correlation with this data, and with a [May 2014 blog post](https://github.com/blog/1840-improving-github-for-science) by Arfon Smith on the Github blog, describing (and advertizing) the integration work.

+Also, in late 2016, the [FORCE11 Software Citation Principles](https://doi.org/10.7717/peerj-cs.86) were published (Sept.
+2016), and the [GitHub Guide to Making your Code Citable](https://guides.github.com/activities/citable-code/) was updated (Oct.
+2016).
+There appears to be a change of in the rate of growth around this time as well.

 ## Zenodo